Fatwood: Wood kindling and tinder

 Because of the flammability of terpene, fatwood is prized for use as kindling in starting fires.
 It lights quickly even when wet, is very wind resistant, and burns hot enough to light larger pieces of wood.
 A small piece of fatwood can be used many times to create tinder by shaving small curls and using them to light other larger tinder.
 The pitch-soaked wood produces an oily, sooty smoke, and it is recommended that one should not cook on a fire until all the fatwood has completely burned out.

+Despite its common use as kindling, the terminology "lighter" refers to giving light rather than to igniting.

 Distribution

 There are between 105 and 125 species classified as resinous pine trees around the world.
 Species usable for fatwood are distributed across a range including Eurasia, where they range from the Canary Islands, Iberian Peninsula and Scotland east to the Russian Far East.
 From the Philippines, Norway, Finland and Sweden (Scots Pine), and eastern Siberia (Siberian Dwarf Pine), and south to northernmost Africa.
 From the Himalaya and Southeast Asia, with one species (Sumatran Pine) just crossing the Equator in Sumatra.
 In North America, they range from 66°N in Canada (Jack Pine), to Central America to 12°N in Nicaragua (Caribbean Pine).
 The highest diversity in the genus occurs in Mexico and California.
 In the sub-tropics of the Southern Hemisphere, including Chile, Brazil, South Africa, Australia, Argentina and New Zealand, the trees are not indigenous but were introduced.
-Anywhere there is a pine tree or pine stump, there can be fatwood that can be found on top of the ground, but it is more concentrated and preserved in stumps.
+Anywhere there is a pine tree or pine stump, there can be fatwood that can be found on the ground, but it is more concentrated and preserved in stumps.